vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ### Use the function

-We rebuild and reload our extension, and now our function is ready to be used.
+Next, we rebuild our extension, and our function is ready to be used.
 In order to run a custom data source's function, we use one of two Building Blocks:
-* *Run function*, for functions without a return value.
+* *Run function*
-* *Run function with return value*, for functions with a return value.
+* *Run function with return value*

-Anytime you want to run a custom data source function, you must use one of these Building Blocks.
-Custom data source functions do not appear as standalone Building Blocks in the same way that built-in data source functions do.
+Custom data source functions do not appear as standalone Building Blocks (unlike built-in data source functions), so we must use one of these universal function runners.

 In our case, the function has a return value, so we use *Run function with return value*:
 ![Peakboard Building Block calling the custom function](/assets/2026-01-14/peakboard-custom-function-building-block.png)